 With this brief introduction of imine-complex chemistry, it is possible to show its compatibility with the paper’s workflow.
 The synergy between the chemistry and workflow is shown by the chemistry’s paradigm, the intricacies of molecular codes, the simplicity of supramolecular reactions, the chemistries high combinatorics, and supramolecular topology.

-To be able to predict the outcome of a reaction without having to physically carry one out (i.e. the scope of the sieve), all the information of what makes a reaction successful must be encoded in the starting materials.
+To be able to predict the outcome of a reaction without having to physically carry one out (i.e. the scope of our model), all the information of what makes a reaction successful must be inferred from the starting materials.
 As mentioned previously, the architecture of the complex is encoded in the metal-ligand building blocks4.
 Therefore, the machine learning tool has the ability to infer and predict the success of a reaction based on reagent information alone.
-This supramolecular paradigm makes the chemistry compatible with the project.

 Moreover, the advantage of ML comes in its ability to explore complex and unintuitive data with speed and minimal computation18.
 As shown by the interdependence of steric, coordination and geometric molecular codes, predicting reactivity based on reagents is a challenging multivariable function.
 This unintuitive convolved chemistry, is a perfect test case for extracting chemical information with ML tools.